Department of Composition

 ERA OF PENDERECKI

-Nowadays the Composition Department is an active teaching center, educating a few composition students on each year level.
+Nowadays the Department of Composition is an active teaching center, educating a few composition students on each year level.
 Animated international cooperation (i. a.
 Socrates and Erasmus programs) places the Music Academy in the forefront of the european universities and music conservatories.
-Each year the number of candidates, students and trainees from the european, asian, and american countries raises due to the eminent teachers and creative atmosphere of the place.Great educational potential of the Composition Department is not without significance.
+Each year the number of candidates, students and trainees from the european, asian, and american countries raises due to the eminent teachers and creative atmosphere of the place.Great educational potential of the Department of Composition is not without significance.
 It covers diverse currents of musical creativity represented by different teachers.
 It is also a continuation of the multi-layered tradition of Kraków composers’ school’s, in which we find choral music, folklorism, neoclassicism, dodecaphony and serialism, sonorism, new romanticism, electroacoustic and computer music, film and theatre music.
-Outstanding artistic personalities of the Composition Department Faculty are forming together the image of a comprehensive, thoroughly educating unit, which brings new generations of prominent composers.
+Outstanding artistic personalities of the Department of Composition are forming together the image of a comprehensive, thoroughly educating unit, which brings new generations of prominent composers.

 Studies program includes the general music courses (music literature, music analysis, music history) as well as the Arts (philosophy, aesthetics, aesthetics of music).
 The program covers so-called canon of the composition teaching: major courses – composition, orchestration, counterpoint and fugue, harmony, as well as the new educational techniques – contemporary composition techniques, electroacoustic and computer music, theater, film and jazz music.

 Performances of students’ works are an important part of the didactic process.
-Concerts and workshops are organized in cooperation with Contemporary Music and Jazz Music Department.
+Concerts and workshops are organized in cooperation with Departmen of Contemporary Music and Jazz Music.
 Also diploma works of the second year students are being performed at the student orchestras concerts.

 The Department is organizing workshops and masterclasses dedicated to various problems of contemporary music.
 Eminent composers from all over the world are invited to conduct those masterclasses and give lectures, amog them: Per Nørgård, Bent Sørensen, Peter-Jan Wagemans, Tan Dun, Marta Ptaszyńska, Martin Smolka, Douglas Knehans, François Sarhan, Richard Causton, Tadeusz Wielecki, Rytis Mažulis.